gcasu/simdata-merger/README.md

 1. Extract simdata.simjson file from the game assets with CryBarEditor.
 The file is located in the data/Data.bar archive.
 Once extracted, the expected file path will be {YOUR_AOM_RETOLD_PATH}/{YOUR_STEAM_ID}/mods/local/{YOUR_MOD_NAME}/game/data/gameplay
 2. Rename the file to simdata.json
 3. Copy the following files in the same folder of simdata.json: simmods.json, simdata_merger.py, requirements.txt
-4. Open a command prompt and install the script requirements with the following command "pip install -r requirements.txt --user"
+4. Open a command prompt and install the script requirements with the following command `pip install -r requirements.txt --user`
-5. Run the script with the following command: python simdata_merger.py
+5. Run the script with the following command `python simdata_merger.py`

 ## Usage
 - As long as the script is running, it will detect changes made to the simmods.json file and merge them with the simdata.json file into a new simdata.simjson file